akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 #### Workload Identity Federation

-If Kargo is deployed within a GKE cluster, it is possible to use [Workload Identity Federation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to authenticate to Google Artifact Registry repositories.
-This option eliminates the need to store credentials in a `Secret` resource.
+If Kargo locates no `Secret` resources matching a repository URL, and if Kargo is deployed within a GKE cluster, it will attempt to use [Workload Identity Federation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to authenticate, but this relies upon some external setup.
+Leveraging this option eliminates the need to store credentials in a `Secret` resource.

 First, follow
 [these directions](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_cluster)